UBC-MDS/movielover_py/README.md

 ### How to install and run locally

-To run the dashboard locally, it is recommeded to use a virtual environment like [venv](https://docs.python.org/3/library/venv.html) or [Anaconda](https://www.anaconda.com/).
-For simplicity, we could demonstrate the installiation process with venv.
+To run the dashboard locally, it is recommended to use a virtual environment like [venv](https://docs.python.org/3/library/venv.html).
+The installation process with venv is demonstrated below.

 ### Set up